Children’s Dentistry – Center, TX

 Oral Health for Infants & Toddlers

 Caring for brand new smiles is one of our greatest joys.
-Infants and toddlers are fun and funny, and building a lifetime of healthy smiles from this young age is an important part of our practice.
+Infants and toddlers are fun and funny, and building a lifetime of healthy smiles from this young age is an important part of our dental office.
 Your child’s first visit, around the age of six months, will be painless.
-We carefully examine any erupted teeth as well as developing dental structures looking for areas of concern.
-We also answer any questions you may have, make recommendations for at-home care, and work with you to make sure your child has a solid foundation in building a healthy smile.
+We’ll carefully examine any erupted teeth as well as developing dental structures to look for areas of concern.
+We’ll also answer any questions you may have, make recommendations for at-home care, and work with you to make sure your child has a solid foundation in building a healthy smile.

-Dentistry for School-Aged Kids
+Dentistry for School Aged Kids

-Teens and Young Adults Dental Care
+Teens & Young Adults Dental Care

-Personalized Treatments for Special Needs
+Special Needs Dentistry